Bilkiss/reactive-storage-service-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

-This is a simple demo project to demonstrate usage of the reactive localStorage service we created in [this article].
+This is a simple demo project to demonstrate usage of the reactive localStorage service we created in [this article](https://medium.com/@kyushiro/building-a-reactive-storage-service-in-angular-bad412bcdce6).

 We have a live hosted version [here](https://reactive-storage-service-demo.herokuapp.com/).

-The accompanying tutorial for this project can also be found [here]
+The accompanying tutorial for this project can also be found [here](https://medium.com/@bilkiss.dulloo/how-to-use-our-reactive-storage-service-in-angular-8bb58989f49f)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.